Paubox/paubox-python3/README.md

 This is the official **Python3** package for the Paubox Email API.

-The Paubox Email API allows your application to send secure, HIPAA compliant email via Paubox and track deliveries and opens.
+The Paubox Email API allows your application to send secure, HIPAA compliant email via [Paubox](https://www.paubox.com) and track email deliveries and opens.

 # Table of Contents
 *  [Installation](#installation)